-Name Age Position William G. Miller 71 Chairman of the Board Jeffrey I. Badgley 65 Co-Chief Executive Officer William G. Miller, II 39 President and Co-Chief Executive Officer Frank Madonia 69 Executive Vice President, Secretary and General Counsel Deborah Whitmire 52 Executive Vice President, Chief Financial Officer and Treasurer Josias W. Reyneke 61 Chief Information Officer
+Name Age Position William G. Miller 72 Chairman of the Board Jeffrey I. Badgley 66 Co-Chief Executive Officer William G. Miller, II 40 President and Co-Chief Executive Officer Frank Madonia 70 Executive Vice President, Secretary and General Counsel Deborah Whitmire 53 Executive Vice President, Chief Financial Officer and Treasurer Josias W. Reyneke 62 Chief Information Officer

 William G. Miller has served as Chairman of the Board since April 1994.
-Mr. Miller served as our Chief Executive Officer from April 1994 until June 1997, and as our Co-Chief Executive Officer from October 2003 until March 2011.
-In June 1997, he was named Co-Chief Executive Officer, a title he shared with Jeffrey I. Badgley until November 1997.
-Mr. Miller also served as our President from April 1994 to June 1996.
-He served as Chairman of Miller Group, Inc. from August 1990 through May 1994, as its President from August 1990 to March 1993, and as its Chief Executive Officer from March 1993 until May 1994.
+Mr. Miller served as President and Chief Executive Officer from 1994 to 1996 and as Chief Executive Officer from 1996 to 1997.
+Mr. Miller also served as Co-Chief Executive Officer from October 2003 to March 2011.
+Mr. Miller served as Chairman and President of Miller Group from 1990 to 1993 and as Chairman and CEO of Miller Group from 1993 to 1994.
 Prior to 1987, Mr. Miller served in various management positions for Bendix Corporation, Neptune International Corporation, Wheelabrator-Frye, Inc. and The Signal Companies, Inc.